Project Manager: Xu Xiaodong

 Logo Collaborator: HuangYang Design

 After a decade of speedy developments, the structure of Shenzhen’s Central Business District (CBD) has begun to stabilize.
 However, every individual building is pursuing its own uniqueness and lacks sensitivity between urban dialogues.
 Therefore the urban center is losing its totality.
-Returning to the basic problem of high-rise buildings—such as the use of energy saving technology, long-term sustainability, and clear and concise design approaches—how to make the design distinctive from the chaotic city centre and return to classic forms.
+Returning to the basic problem of high-rise buildings such as the use of energy saving technology, long-term sustainability, and clear and concise design approaches can make the design distinctive from the chaotic city centre and return to classic forms.

 The architectural form and organization of space expresses the abstention from power and gives the CGN Headquarters a simple and concise figure from afar.
 The two tower blocks occupy the site eastwards, and interlock in plan and space.
 An image of two linked and interactive buildings is formed by fully utilizing the landscape at the East and West side.
 In this area, two blocks respond to each other and form a bracket in the air.